fastmcp-me/fast-pyairbyte/MCP_CONFIGURATION.md

   }
 }
 ```
-*Note: OpenAI API key is provided via environment variables in the MCP configuration.*
+*Note: Claude Desktop App supports the `env` field for passing environment variables to remote servers.*

 ### For Local Server:
 ```json